FluxML/Mjolnir.jl/README.md

 Mjolnir is a hybrid approach to partial evaluation / abstract interpretation, with an implementation in Julia.
-It can be thought of as a blend of operator-overloading based tracing (as in JAX, PyTorch Script, staged programming systems etc.) and dataflow-based abstract interpretation, as in the type inference systems of Julia, TypeScript and Crystal.
+It can be thought of as a blend of operator-overloading based tracing (as in JAX, PyTorch Script, staged programming systems etc.) and dataflow-based abstract interpretation (as in the type inference systems of Julia, TypeScript and Crystal).
 It is aimed at package developers rather than Julia end-users.

 Mjolnir can reproduce the compact, linear traces (aka computation graphs or